monikastrah/431-2020/quizzes/quiz1/notes.md

 - You should read "numerical" as meaning "don't build a ggplot"
 - You should read "summary" as meaning "something that summarizes the two variables and their relationship".

+An acceptable result for Question 14 uses at most two pipes.
+If your answer uses more than two pipes, you have tried to do too much.
+Summarizing the data as they are is a smart choice in light of that restriction.

 ## Regarding R code

 - A "pipe" on this Quiz can be either `%$%` or `%>%`.
 So you could have one %>% and one %$%, or two of either, in your response, but not more.